 With a mortgage of $950 per month for the boat, the Colegroves thought they would be on track to save nearly $1,000 each month compared to the price of a house.
 However, it cost nearly $40,000 in repairs and maintenance to get the boat in living condition.
 Plus, a slip rental at the marina cost about $1,500 per month.

-As of now, the couple haven’t saved any money, but they have still enjoyed the experience.
+As of now, the couple hasn’t saved any money, but they have still enjoyed the experience.

 “This is one of the few chances we will have to enjoy life on the water, since most of my husband’s duty stations are in the middle of the desert,” Elizabeth says.